Breast Cancer Story: “Never give up on yourself”

-Nobody thinks that their parents will get cancer.
+Nobody thinks that their parents will get any form of cancer.
 It’s not because you think they’re so much better than everyone else (well, maybe you do a little); it’s just too weird and awful to think or prepare for the fact that someone so close to you could have to deal with something so painful.
 But the sad reality is that most of us, at some point in our lives, will be close with someone who has cancer.
 For me, that person did happen to be my parent.
-My mom, The Nurse.
+My mom, The Nurse, had breast cancer.

 Growing up with a mom who is a nurse is both a blessing and a curse.
 On the one hand, it’s really awesome to have someone around who knows how to deal with all sorts of random illnesses and cuts and bruises.
 And that life bonus never ends–just last week, as a 29-year-old woman, I called my mom to get some quick medical advice on a semi-embarrassing ailment.
 Ten minutes later, I was leaving CVS with the knowledge and pharmaceuticals in hand to get me back in shape.